 3) Serve low-carb, high-flavor nibbles first.If you decide to eat more carbohydrates than usual, consider holding off until you get to the table.
 Use vegetables with dip, cucumber rounds instead of crackers for spreads, and peanuts or other nuts instead of chips.
 For an easy holiday favorite, try these Five Minute Sweet and Spicy Pecans.

 4) Prepare a low-carb relish tray for the table.The following are good choices: dill pickle spears or chips, sugar-free gherkins or bread and butter pickles (Mt.
-Olive is one brand), olives, marinated artichokes, Italian hot peppers (make them sweeter by adding some artificial sweetener to the brine), roasted red peppers, radish blossoms, baby carrots, and celery sticks.
+Olive is one brand), olives, marinated artichokes, Italian hot peppers (make them sweeter by adding some sugar substitute to the brine), roasted red peppers, radish blossoms, baby carrots, and celery sticks.

 5) Make a list of "must haves" for your Thanksgiving table.Make a list of the foods you simply cannot do without.
 Now, can you "de-carb" any of them?
 Here are some lower-carb versions of traditional favorites.
 All my recipes are gluten-free as well as being low-carb, so they are safe for people who can't eat wheat or gluten.
 I've noted steps that can be done ahead of time to lighten the load on Thanksgiving Day.